 ~ History of The Viking Yurt EST 1999 ~

-The Viking Yurt and its hosts are a combination of warm Norwegian hospitality, the rugged individualism of the Rocky Mountain West and the magical experience of a Park City Mountain Resort in the evening.
+The Viking Yurt staff and Vail Ski Resort are a combination of warm Norwegian hospitality, the rugged individualism of the Rocky Mountain West and the magical experience of a Park City Mountain Resort in the evening.
 Pair all those with creative, gourmet cuisine, and you have an unforgettable dining experience.

 The owners, Joy and Geir Vik, met at a University of Utah college party.
 Joy obtained her degree in Business, Finance.
 Geir was born and raised in Gol, Norway, son of a lead hydropower engineer in Norway. (also known as a “dam” builder in these parts) Geir came to the University of Utah to obtain his masters in electrical engineering.
 He played and skied as hard as he studied, and soon met the local Utah woman who would melt his Nordic heart.